Jp-mainieri/Jp-mainieri/README.md

 ### About

 I'm a Software Engineering student at PUC-Campinas, building projects at the intersection of web, mobile, and AI.
-Currently developing [DevBerry](https://devberry.com.br) — a Duolingo-style coding platform — and [Velpi](https://velpi.vercel.app), a WhatsApp-native catalog for small sellers.
+Currently developing [DevBerry](https://devberry.com.br) - a Duolingo-style coding platform, and [Velpi](https://velpi.vercel.app) - a WhatsApp-native catalog for small sellers.
 I also tutor Python to beginners.

 I care about clean architecture, practical solutions, and shipping things that actually work.